gradle/gradle/design-docs/unified-configuration-and-task-model.md

 1. Tasks are rebuilt each time when reusing model registry
 1. Error when model reuse enabled but not classloader caching
 1. Reuse of a model registry can realise previously unrealised model elements (i.e. required tasks can change between builds, requiring different model element dependencies)

-## Plugin developer declares “volatile” model element

-A volatile model element derives its state from inputs unknown to Gradle.
-The distinction between volatile/non-volatile is important when considering reusing model elements across builds.
-Volatile elements cannot be reused and must be recreated each time.
-External inputs to the build will be modeled as volatile model elements.

-## Model is implicitly not reused when build logic has changed

-This story improves the accuracy of the model reuse feature by _effectively_ considering all build logic to be an explicit volatile dependency of all model elements.

-If any build script, plugin etc. changes then any stored model is discarded and rebuilt.

-> Note: this will allow model reuse to “work” when a daemon is hopping between projects, but reuse will be defeated.

-## Non configuration related build failure does not cause configuration to be fully rebuilt on subsequent build

-This story increases the usability of model reuse by not performing a complete invalidation/rebuild when errors such as compilation errors occur.

-Errors that occur during the building of configuration have the potential (with the current implementation) to leave the model registry in an incoherent state, preventing it from being reused.
-Actual “build failures” (e.g. test/compilation failures, i.e. execution time failures) should not leave the model in an incoherent state, and should not prevent reuse.

 # Open Questions